-Army Sergeant First Class Bryan Achee US Army Ranger, Sergeant First Class Bryan Achee currently lives in California with his wife and four kids.
+Army Sergeant First Class Bryan Achee US Army Ranger, Sergeant First Class Bryan Achee currently lives on the west coast.
 During his 14 years of service, SFC Achee earned numerous awards for valor in combat which ultimately resulted in multiple injuries and a medical discharge.
 Fighting in two different wars, Bryan initially was wounded in 2005 in Iraq by an IED, which left him with a concussion and burns on his legs.
 Later in Afghanistan 2012, Bryan was again hit by an IED which resulted in shrapnel wounds to his arms and abdomen, injuring his shoulders, back, legs and arms, along with TBI, PTSD, allergic reactions and GI issues.

-Marine Corporal Oyoana Allende Marine Corporal Oyoana Allende is an Occupational Therapist in Texas.
-She was injured on June 23, 2005 when a suicide bomber rammed his car, wired with explosives into her Marine convoy truck.
+Marine Corporal Oyoana Allende Marine Corporal Oyoana Allende was injured in 2005 when a suicide bomber rammed his car wired with explosives into her Marine convoy truck.
 Fourteen female Marines were riding in the bed of the truck at the time, being dropped off at various military checkpoints where they helped search Iraqi women for weapons and explosives.
 Three female Marines were killed in the incident, plus the driver of her vehicle, the gunner and a rescuer.
 She sustained extensive burns to her face, hands and knees.
 Despite the events of this tragedy, Oyoana keeps a smile on her face and makes the world around her glow.

-Marine Corporal Michael Bitner Corporal Bitner came to Operation Mend in 2014 and currently lives in California.
+Marine Corporal Michael Bitner Corporal Bitner came to Operation Mend in 2014.
 He was injured in Afghanistan when his vehicle hit an IED.
 The explosion caused bleeding in the cerebellum, which caused cranial nerve damage, paralysis to the right side of his face and deafness in the right ear.
 The explosion also caused injuries to the spine, left arm and right knee from which he experienced chronic pain.
 He hopes to restore symmetry to his face, eliminate some of the chronic pain especially in his back, and be able to better manage residual pain.

-Navy Chief Petty Officer Robert Bruce Navy Chief Petty Officer Robert Bruce was recently promoted to Chief Petty Officer.
-Currently living in Texas, he was one of eight sailors injured on December 1, 2006 when a steam pipe ruptured aboard the Guam-based submarine tender USS Frank Cable.
+Navy Chief Petty Officer Robert Bruce Navy Chief Petty Officer Robert Bruce was one of eight sailors injured in 2006 when a steam pipe ruptured aboard the Guam-based submarine tender USS Frank Cable.
 The steam line ruptured during a safety-valve check while the ship was docked at Guam's Apra Harbor sending hot steam into the fire room where Bruce was one of 14 sailors acting as technicians, standing watch or observing the safety check.
-Two sailors have since died of their injuries.

-Marine Corporal Diane Cardile Marine Corporal Diane Cardile was awarded a Purple Heart after she was injured in Iraq in June 2005.
-Her Humvee that was filled with 13 other female Marines was hit by a suicide car bomb while driving in a convoy back to Camp Fallujah.
+Marine Corporal Diane Cardile Marine Corporal Diane Cardile was awarded a Purple Heart after she was injured in Iraq in 2005.
+Her Humvee that was filled with 13 other female Marines who were hit by a suicide car bomb while driving in a convoy back to Camp Fallujah.
 She sustained serious burns around her mouth and her hands.

-Army Sergeant Michael Carrasquillo 173rd Airborne Infantryman, Sgt Michael Carrasquillo currently lives in Maryland with his wife and their new born baby.
-While conducting air assault raids in Afghanistan on his second combat tour, Sgt Carrasquillo disregarded his own safety while exposing himself during a fire fight to rescue one of his injured soldiers.
+Army Sergeant Michael Carrasquillo 173rd Airborne Infantryman, Sgt Michael Carrasquillo was injured while conducting air assault raids in Afghanistan on his second combat tour.
+Sgt Carrasquillo disregarded his own safety while exposing himself during a fire fight to rescue one of his injured soldiers.
 In doing so, Mike was shot multiple times in both arms and in the chest.
 While still wounded, Sgt Carrasquillo gathered his troops and returned fire before being blown 15 feet away by an explosion.
 The shrapnel from his blown up rifle then took off the middle finger off his right hand.

-Marine Lieutenant Colonel Justin Constantine LtCol Constantine has been an Operation Mend patient since 2013.
-He currently lives in Virginia with his wife.
+Marine Lieutenant Colonel Justin Constantine LtCol Constantine joined Operation Mend in 2013.
 He suffered a gunshot wound to the head in 2006 while serving in Iraq.
 He was shot behind the left ear, and the bullet exited out of his mouth.
 He is receiving treatment for the scar tissue in his mouth, his nose and eye socket to help make his face more symmetrical.
 He also suffers from short term memory issues, TBI and PTSD as a result of his wounds.

 Marine Corporal Justin Crabbe Cpl Crabbe came to Operation Mend in 2014.
 He currently lives in California with his wife and two daughters.
 Justin sustained injuries in Afghanistan when he stepped on an IED.
 He lost both legs above the knee, multiple fingers on the left hand and thumb on the right hand.
 He hopes to decrease some of the severe pain that he experiences in his wrists due to arthritis and receive assistance with both hands to increase mobility.